Download general terms and conditions in pdf format

 For products:

-1. The consumer can cancel an agreement regarding the purchase of a product within a reflection period of at least 14 days without giving reasons.
-The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige them to provide their reason(s).
+1. The consumer can dissolve an agreement regarding the purchase of a product during a reflection period of at least 14 days without giving reasons.
+The entrepreneur may ask the consumer for the reason for withdrawal but may not oblige him to provide his reason(s).

-b. if the delivery of a product consists of multiple shipments or parts: the day on which the consumer, or a third party designated by them, received the last shipment or the last part;
+b. if the delivery of a product consists of multiple shipments or parts: the day on which the consumer, or a third party designated by him, has received the last shipment or the last part;

-c. for agreements for regular delivery of products over a certain period: the day on which the consumer, or a third party designated by them, received the first product.
+c. for agreements for the regular supply of products over a certain period: the day on which the consumer, or a third party designated by him, has received the first product.

 For services and digital content not supplied on a tangible medium:

-3. The consumer can cancel a service agreement and an agreement for the supply of digital content not supplied on a tangible medium within at least 14 days without giving reasons.
-The entrepreneur may ask the consumer for the reason for withdrawal, but may not oblige them to provide their reason(s).
+3. The consumer can dissolve a service agreement and an agreement for the supply of digital content not supplied on a tangible medium for at least 14 days without giving reasons.
+The entrepreneur may ask the consumer for the reason for withdrawal but may not oblige him to provide his reason(s).

-4. The reflection period referred to in paragraph 3 starts on the day following the conclusion of the contract.
+4. The reflection period referred to in paragraph 3 starts on the day following the conclusion of the agreement.

 Extended reflection period for products, services, and digital content not supplied on a tangible medium if the right of withdrawal is not informed: